J4NN0/jordan-chain/README.md

     "github.com/ethereum/go-ethereum/common/hexutil"
 )

+func main() {
     publicKey := privateKey.Public()

     publicKeyECDSA, ok := publicKey.(*ecdsa.PublicKey)
     if !ok {
         log.Fatal("error casting public key to ECDSA")
     }

     publicKeyBytes := crypto.FromECDSAPub(publicKeyECDSA) // convert it to bytes
     fmt.Println(hexutil.Encode(publicKeyBytes)[4:]) // convert it to a hexadecimal string and strip the 0x and the first 2 characters (i.e. 04) which is always the EC prefix and is not required
+}
 ```

 ECDSA sample of hex private and public keys: